 - The cord length is 10″ or 25 cm

 - These circular knitting needles are made in Germany

 - Smooth and lightweight

-- One tip is slightly longer than the other to help make it easier.
+- One tip is longer than the other

-- If you have hand pain or strain these might be hard to knit with
+- Have hand pain or strain?
+These might be hard to knit with

-Another option for those looking for 9 inch long circular needles, these are special because they’re bundled together with a bonus stitch holder.
-Perfect for keeping the first sock work in progress while you work on the second.
+Another option for those looking for 9 inch long circular needles.
+These are special because they’re bundled with a stitch holder.
+Perfect for keeping the first sock ready while you work on the second.
+Chiaogoo makes excellent products.

 - Comes with a bonus stitch holder